nickgartmann/capacitor-onyx/README.md

-# onyx
+# capacitor-onyx

-Provides an interface to the Onyx SDK
+Provides an interface to the Onyx SDK for the Boox series of tablets

 ## Install